toughcrust/eat-your-shit/07_indie-spirituality.md

 ----

-Discernement, rage, gratitude, relâchement, acceptation: et si toutes ces attitudes, qui a leur manière font du bien, peuvent coexister ?
-Sur des plans différents (émotion, sentiments, corps, mental, "esprit", ...)

 Je crois en tout pour m'illusionner le moins possible.
 Ne pas croire ou croire à des degrés établis c'est se reposer davantage sur la croyance.
 Il n'empêche que mon corps estime l'adéquation, la fiabilité des croyances, dés qu'une décision vitale est nécessaire.

-What does it feel like to be a truly honest and genuine person?
+What does it feel like to deeply love yourself?

 Exciting narratives, those "Nolan" like ones where crazy connections and cliffhangers uproot you, project you in a new form of life no one has ever explored.
 Which seems to be what life is about.
 To keep balance, I should multiply those narratives, keep them at once and alive in my head.